atlassian-labs/artifact-publish-token/README.md

 ## Inputs

-### `output-mode`
+### `output-modes`

-The preferred output mode of the publish token.
+The preferred output modes of the publish token.
 It supports the following values:

 * **maven**: Creates the maven settings file (~/.m2/settings.xml) with the credentials for the repository `maven-atlassian-com`